 After that, you will find Performance in the Improve section of your Dashboard.

 In the Performance Monitoring view you will see three tabs:

 In this tab, you get two kinds of information: Recent Issues and overall Performance Metrics information.

 Performance Monitoring automatically identifies possible issues in your application for all the devices' duration traces and network traces.
 A trace is marked as an "issue" if it exceeds the threshold value for the trace over the last 30-day period.
 The default threshold value for all traces is 2 seconds.
-The metric used to identify an issue is response time for network traces and duration for device traces.
+The metrics used to identify an issue are response time for network traces and duration for device traces.

 Recent Issues displays up to 3 issues prioritized by percentage of affected values.
 You can access a complete list of issues by clicking on the